Amenable hyperbolic groups: Focal actions and confining automorphisms

 \section{Focal actions and confining automorphisms}

 Recall from the introduction that the action of a group $\Gamma$ on a hyperbolic metric space $X$ is called {\bf focal} if it fixes a unique boundary point $\xi$ and if some element of $\Gamma$ acts as a hyperbolic isometry.
 Let $\beta:\Gamma\to\RR$ the associated Busemann quasicharacter, as in \S\ref{hbq}.
 The action of $\Gamma$ is said to be {\bf regular focal} if $\beta$ is a homomorphism.
 This holds in particular if $X$ is CAT(0), or if $X$ is proper (i.e.\ if balls are compact).
-The latter case will in fact crucial in the proof of Theorem \ref{thm:main}.
+The latter case will in fact crucial in the proof of Theorem~\ref{thm:main}.
 Example~\ref{exfocreg} illustrates that a focal action need not be regular in general.

 Let $H$ be a group (with no further structure a priori) and let $\alpha$ be an automorphism of $H$ and $A$ a subset of $H$.
-We say that the action of $\alpha$ is {\bf [strictly] confining into $A$} if it satisfies the following three conditions \begin{itemize} \item $\alpha(A)$ is [strictly] contained in $A$;
+We say that the action of $\alpha$ is {\bf [strictly] confining $H$ into $A$} (we omit $H$ when no ambiguity incurs) if it satisfies the following three conditions \begin{itemize} \item $\alpha(A)$ is [strictly] contained in $A$;

 \item $H=\bigcup_{n\geq 0}\alpha^{-n}(A)$;

 \item $\alpha^{n_0} (A\cdot A)\subset A$ for some non-negative integer $n_0$. \end{itemize}

 In case $H$ is a locally compact group, there is a close relation between confining and compacting automorphisms, which will be clarified in Corollary~\ref{cor:CompactingConfining} below.